The

-The mighty Colorado Rover starts as a trickle of snowmelt in Rocky Mountain National Park.
+The mighty Colorado River starts as a trickle of snowmelt in Rocky Mountain National Park.
 As the river carves canyons and builds cities on its journey, this water brings life to the American West.

 The Colorado River Basin occupies an area of approximately 260,000 square miles in the American west, originating in Rocky Mountain National Park and ending in the Gulf of California.
 The Colorado River is a critical resource in the West: seven basin states depend on it for water supply, hydropower production, recreation, fish and wildlife habitat, agricultural uses depend on 70% of Colorado River water, and between 35 and 40 million people rely on this water for their municipal needs.